University of Milano-Bicocca Showcase

 Filter Results

 - IN2SIGHT_2023_Data_Microlens-testingThis data set contains the data collected under the IN2SIGHT EU project (GA.
 964481) for the test of different types of microlenses used for the project.
 These data refer to the year 2023.
 The microlenses have been tested with a USAF1951 target to evaluate the OSF and the MTF and have been used in imaging when implanted or on cells.
 A specific set of data regards the use of agarose phantoms containing fluorescent microbeads to evaluate the PSF in 3D.
 Each folder contains README.txt files and a "summary.pptx" graphical summary.
-The file "Metafile_Ulenses_2023.xlsx" contains the description of the folders tree with comments.
+The full list of folders' tree can be found in the file Implants_MetaFile_2023.xlsx The file "Metafile_Ulenses_2023.xlsx" contains the description of the folders tree with comments.
 The same file in the tab README file reports the type of microlenses investigated in vitro and in vivo.
 Details on the work done can be found in the deliverables of WP2 and WP4 of the project available at the EU web site https://cordis.europa.eu/project/id/964481/reporting.

 - AttiFood DatabaseAttiFood Picture Database